jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 to your router or computer.

-From the home run, a nearby comms closet holds Wave G's managed switch equipment, at which point you're on their network.
+From the home run, a nearby comms closet holds Wave G's managed switch equipment, at which point you're on their network: fiber from our building runs to a nearby data center, then Seattle's central peering fiber hotel.

 ## Locations